Harvard Law School

 David Attisani is co-chairman of the firm’s Insurance & Reinsurance Group, one of the leading practices of its kind in the US, which is top-ranked by Reactions (#1 reinsurance and litigation firm in 2012) and by The 2013 Legal 500 guide to preeminent law firms.
 He is also co-chairman of the ABA’s Reinsurance Subcommittee and a member of the ARIAS-US Education Committee (2013-present).

-Mr. Attisani was the first-ever Boston-area attorney to be recognized in the Chambers USA nationwide rankings for Insurance/Reinsurance.
-He was also named one of Law360's "10 Most Admired Insurance Attorneys in America" for 2010—out of 1016 nominations from 100 firms.
-He was also elected to The International Who’s Who of Insurance & Reinsurance Lawyers (2005-2012), and to the World’s Leading Insurance and Reinsurance Lawyers (2006-2013).
-Mr. Attisani was also elected to Best of the Best USA (2009-2013) in Insurance & Reinsurance, which recognizes only 30 US industry professionals.
-He is one of only 12 reinsurance lawyers listed in The 2013 Legal 500’s elite “Leading Lawyers” category, a designation he also received in 2012 and 2011.
-Mr. Attisani is listed in Best Lawyers in America for Insurance Law (2012-2013), and as a Massachusetts Super Lawyer.
+In 2014, Mr. Attisani was the first-ever Boston-area attorney to be recognized in the Chambers USA nationwide rankings for Insurance/Reinsurance.
+He was also named one of Law360's "10 Most Admired Insurance Attorneys in America" for 2010—out of 1,016 nominations from 100 firms.
+He is one of only 12 reinsurance lawyers listed in The 2015 Legal 500’s elite “Leading Lawyers” category, a designation he also received in 2012 and 2011.
+Mr. Attisani was also elected to Best of the Best USA (2009-2014) in Insurance & Reinsurance, which recognizes only 30 US industry professionals.
+He was also elected to The International Who’s Who of Insurance & Reinsurance Lawyers (2005-2014) and to the World’s Leading Insurance and Reinsurance Lawyers (2006-2015).
+Mr. Attisani is listed in Best Lawyers in America for Insurance Law (2012-2016) and as a Massachusetts Super Lawyer.

 Mr. Attisani is also a fellow in the American College of Coverage and Extracontractual Counsel, a group of preeminent insurance and reinsurance lawyers in the US and Canada.
-Membership is by nomination only and is limited to 1,000 lawyers who must have at least 15 years of experience.
+Membership is obtained by nomination only and is limited to 1,000 lawyers with at least 15 years of experience.

-Insurance & Reinsurance Litigation: insurance coverage and reinsurance arbitration and litigation on behalf of reinsurers, cedents and intermediaries; risk management; alternative dispute resolution; coverage arbitration and litigation for insurance companies involving financial issues, environmental damage, E&O/D&O, variable annuities, asbestos, 9/11 losses, clergy abuse claims, toxic tort and health insurance.
+Insurance & Reinsurance Litigation: insurance coverage and reinsurance arbitration and litigation on behalf of reinsurers, cedents and intermediaries; risk management; alternative dispute resolution; coverage arbitration and litigation for insurance companies involving financial issues, environmental damage, E&O/D&O, variable annuities, asbestos, 9/11 losses, clergy abuse claims, toxic tort and health risks (Obamacare).